-3. Gonsan Gold Project (GGP) (Manas can earn up to 85%)
+Gonsan Gold Project (GGP)

-On 23 January 2018, Manas entered into an agreement to acquire up to 85% of the Gonsan Gold Project (GGP).
-The GGP, grant of permits pending, is located approximately 700km west-northwest of Côte d'Ivoire's economic capital city of Abidjan near the border with Liberia.
-The project surrounds Endeavour Mining's established Ity gold mining operation (resources and reserves $\sim$ 3.8 Moz Au, producing 160,000 - 200,000 ounces of gold per year).
-See Figure 7.
+On 23 January 2018, Manas entered into an agreement to acquire up to 85% of the Gonsan Gold Project (GGP) comprising 3 exploration permit applications by local company, Gonsan Resources Sarl covering a combined area of approximately 1,000 km2.
+The GGP is located approximately 700km west-northwest of Côte d'Ivoire's economic capital city of Abidjan near the border with Liberia (see Figure 1).